Standard Practice Notes

 When there is no "Center Balance", the movement is choppy, too fast.
 If only prepare leg without moving body/center, it will block partner.

 Need to create "nice resistance".
 Person moving forward is the engine, providing power "pushing".
+(The person moving backward is steering direction)

 Movement practice (keep both legs straight for this exercise):